aksommerville/spellingbee/README.md

 - - 2024-11-26 repairs in egg seem to have mitigated it, but i'm still hearing something off now and then.
 - - I think there's something wrong in native too.
 Hardly ever happens and not very noticeable when it does, but there can be a kathunk when a song begins.
 - - ...the native bit might be in my head.
-- [x] Egg: web-run has an incorrect CSS size for the canvas
 - [ ] Modifying tool doesn't force a rebuild of custom resources.
 - [ ] 2p: Choose an avatar and background.
 - [ ] Editor seems to think that '#' starts a line comment in strings.
 Pretty sure it's not supposed to.